The Patient Retention Report is designed to give you an overview of the booking habits of your staff members.

 The third line is the total number of clients seen by the practitioner during the date range you selected.
 Jane is just adding the two previous numbers together for you.

 The fourth line is Total Visits - this is the number of actual treatments that were arrived during the reporting period.
 This includes all visit types attended by all clients.
+If the same patient visits multiple times during the specified date range, each visit will count towards the final total.

 % Returning Visits

 Jane removes the initial visits from the visit count and then turns that number into a percentage of visits.
 You can see here of all the visits seen in that time frame what percentage of the visits were repeat business TO THE PRACTICE.
 Again really important to note here that this number is showing the percentage of patient visits that are returning to the clinic.
 They may have previously seen a different staff member.
+This can be calculated as:

-%Repeat Visits within Date Range
+% Repeat Visits within Date Range

 Shows how many of these visits were repeat during the reporting period.
 So for example, if the report is run for an entire month, this is the number of visits that were a returning visit during this period.
 All first visits within the month for all clients will be excluded.